quangvumathneuro/free-forced-double-pendulum/README.md

 ### With model predictive control (MPC)

-Precisely control the movement of the base, and the 1st segment angle, but leave the 2nd segment able under open-loop control.
+Precisely control the movement of the base, and the 1st segment angle, but leave the 2nd segment under open-loop control.
 Damping and springs are on.
 See [pybounds](https://github.com/vanbreugel-lab/pybounds) for MPC guidance.

 [example_model_predictive_control.ipynb](examples/example_model_predictive_control.ipynb)